apivideo/api.video-php-client/docs/Api/VideosApi.md

 If you do not need a video any longer, you can send a request to delete it.
 All you need is the videoId.
+By default, deleted videos cannot be recovered.
+If you have the Video Restore feature enabled, this operation will discard the video instead of permanently deleting it.
+Make sure you subscribe to the Video Restore feature if you want to be able to restore deleted videos!
+The Video Restore feature retains videos for 90 days, after which the videos are permanently deleted

 ### Arguments